 What, you don’t like random pop culture quotes forwarded to your inbox sixteen times a day?
 Then let’s hope that you didn’t accept your web developer’s Facebook request…that’s where the real magic happens!

-Seriously though, coders are a special breed that doesn’t always march to the same drum cadence as the rest of society.
+Seriously though, coders are a special breed that don’t always march to the same drum cadence as the rest of society.
 That doesn’t make them any less dependable, mind you, but most are simply not made for the board room.

 13) How important are overall results anyway?